kellya/bind-rest-api/README.md

 1. Copy the example_config.env to config.env `cp example_config.env config.env`
 2. Edit the config.env

     `BIND_SERVER` - Set this to your BIND server's name or IP

     `TSIG_USERNAME` - This will be the keyname from the bindapi.tsig generated in the "BIND Server Setup" above

-    `TSIG_PASSWORD` - this is the "secret" value from the bindapi.tsig file genereated in the "BIND Server Setup" above.
+    `TSIG_PASSWORD` - this is the "secret" value from the bindapi.tsig file generated in the "BIND Server Setup" above.

     `BIND_ALLOWED_ZONES` - Comma separated list of zones that bind-rest-api should be allowed to modify.